vsk44/kbot/README.md

 After creating a bot, you can start messaging.

 Example of using commands:
--type "/start hello" and bot will answer you..
+-type "/start hello" and bot will answer you.